portabletext/editor/packages/editor/README.md

 > The official editor for editing [Portable Text](https://github.com/portabletext/portabletext) – the JSON based rich text specification for modern content editing platforms.

-## End-User Experience

-In order to provide a robust and consistent end-user experience, the editor is backed by an elaborate E2E test suite generated from a [human-readable Gherkin spec](/packages/editor/gherkin-spec/).

 ## Build Your Own Portable Text Editor

 Check [/examples/basic/src/App.tsx](/examples/basic/src/App.tsx) for a basic example of how to set up the edior.
 Most of the source code from this example app can also be found in the instructions below.